Skip to main content

 3.3.
 Protocol Overview

 The entire settlement protocol is embodied in a BitVM-style smart contract, which is not a single, monolithic contract but rather a complex graph of pre-signed Bitcoin transactions.
 Participants must jointly pre-sign this transaction graph and are bound to interact strictly according to its predefined pathways.
-Whereas the original BitVM protocol focused on settling claims about events on both external chain and the Bitcoin for bridging purposes, Bitlayer's protocol is more intricate.
+Whereas the original BitVM protocol focused on settling claims about events on both external chain and the Bitcoin for bridging purposes [3], Bitlayer's protocol is more intricate.
 It must settle a continuous sequence of claims, each representing a discrete change in the L2 state, and guarantee that this sequence is consecutive and unbroken.

 The protocol can be conceptualized as a recursive structure.
 In Section 3.4, we will first elaborate on the sub-protocol for settling a single state claim.
 Then, in Section 3.5, we will detail how this single-claim verification mechanism is recursively embedded within a broader protocol that settles a continuous chain of claims.
-By combining these two components, we construct the complete rollup protocol for settling the Bitlayer network state on Bitcoin.
+By combining these two components, we construct the complete rollup protocol for settling the Bitlayer Network state on Bitcoin.

 3.4.
 Settling a Single Claim